 Parking on the street is available on John F. Kennedy Drive and Conservatory Drive.

 You can also park in the Music Concourse Parking garage located right in front of the California Academy of Sciences which is about a 10-minute walk away.

 Note that on Sundays, there is no driving or parking permitted near the Conservatory, so visitors may walk or take the free Golden Gate Park Shuttle.

 This is another great option, since it includes a stop right in front of the California Academy of Sciences.
 A walk from that stop to the Conservatory will take you less than 10 minutes.

 The Hop On/Hop Off Bus Tour is great too because you get to hear more about many of San Francisco's famous attractions along the way.
 You can hop off here for a while and then hop back on when you are finished.
 The bus route is a loop, so your final stop is also your original one.

-I like the options through City Sightseeing.
-They have 24, 48, and 72 hour pass options.
+I like the options through Big Bus Tours.
+They have 24 and 48-hour pass options.
 Their most popular option is the 48-hour ticket which offers you the chance to quickly see quite a bit while you are here.
 Visit their site to learn more.